Back to Reference

 • Employee productivity during the learning curve: It may take time for your employees to become fully proficient with the new software, which can temporarily impact efficiency.

-• Data security and compliance costs: Ensuring that your HR software meets all necessary data security and compliance standards might involve additional expenses, especially in regulated industries.
+• Data security and compliance costs: Ensuring your HR software meets security standards is crucial, especially as rising cyberattacks are forcing businesses to increase security spending, which may involve additional expenses for compliance in regulated industries.

 How to choose the right HR software based on budget